-The European Landscape Convention of the Council of Europe promotes the protection, management and planning of European landscapes and organises European co-operation on landscape issues.
+The European Landscape Convention of the Council of Europe promotes the protection, management and planning of the landscapes and organises international co-operation on landscape issues.

-The 16th Council of Europe Meeting of the Workshops for the implementation of the European...
+The 22nd Council of Europe Meeting of the Workshops for the implementation of the Council of...

-The 8th Council of Europe Conference on the European Landscape Convention was held in the...
+The National Conference on the implementation of the European Landscape Convention was held in...

 As a reflection of European identity and diversity, the landscape is our living natural and cultural heritage, be it ordinary or outstanding, urban or rural, on land or in water.